 What is toxoplasmosis?

-Toxoplasmosis is a worldwide infection caused by the protozoan parasite Toxoplasma gondii.
-T. gondii infects up to one-third of the world's population.
+T gondii infects up to one-third of the world's population.
 Prevalence of the infection varies with the age of the population studied and by geographic location.
-The likelihood of having antibodies to T. gondii present in the blood (indicating past infection) increases with increasing age.
-In New Zealand, around 20% of people aged 16-24 and 34% of people aged 25-44 years have had past infection with T. gondii.
+The likelihood of having antibodies to T gondii present in the blood (indicating past infection) increases with increasing age.
+In New Zealand, around 20% of people aged 16–24 and 34% of people aged 25–44 years have had past infection with T. gondii.

 How does infection with toxoplasmosis occur?

 T. gondii is an intestinal parasite of cats, but can infect virtually all warm-blooded vertebrates.
 Cats become infected by eating infected rodents, birds, or other small animals.
-The cat then sheds millions of microscopic oocysts in its faeces for 1 to 3 weeks.
-Mature cats are less likely to shed T. gondii if they have been previously infected.
+The cat then sheds millions of microscopic oocysts in its faeces for 1–3 weeks.
+Mature cats are unlikely to shed T. gondii if they have been previously infected.
 Humans can become infected via the following routes of transmission:

 - Foodborne transmission is the most common — ingestion of the parasitic cysts in undercooked, contaminated meat (especially pork, lamb, and venison) or poor kitchen hygiene when handling raw contaminated meat.

-- Zoonotic (animal-human) transmission – accidental ingestion of oocysts in cat faeces e.g. after cleaning a cat's litter box, after gardening, or eating unwashed fruit or vegetables from a garden.
+- Zoonotic (animal-human) transmission — accidental ingestion of oocysts in cat faeces for example, after cleaning a cat's litter box, after gardening, or eating unwashed fruit or vegetables from a garden.

-- Congenital (mother-child) transmission – a pregnant woman who acquires a new infection with T. gondii can pass the infection to her unborn child.
+- Congenital (mother-child) transmission — a pregnant woman who acquires a new infection with T gondii can pass the infection to her unborn child.
 The incidence of congenital toxoplasmosis is approximately 1 per 1000 live births in the United States.
-Generally if a woman has previously been infected with T. gondii and is exposed again during pregnancy, the unborn child will be protected because the mother will already have immunity.
-If a pregnant woman has impaired immunity, a reactivation of T. gondii infection can lead to congenital infection.
+Generally if a woman has previously been infected with T gondii and is exposed again during pregnancy, the unborn child will be protected because the mother will already have immunity.
+If a pregnant woman has impaired immunity, reactivation of T gondii infection can lead to congenital infection.

 In healthy individuals, infection with T. gondii goes unnoticed.
-Some people (around 10%) experience 'flu-like symptoms with enlarged lymph nodes, and in rare instances chorioretinitis (inflammation in the eye) can occur.
-Very rarely, myocarditis, pneumonitis, or encephalitis (inflammation of the heart, lungs or brain respectively) may occur.
+Some people (around 10%) experience 'flu-like symptoms with enlarged lymph nodes and, in rare instances, chorioretinitis (inflammation in the eye).
+Very rarely, myocarditis, pneumonitis, or encephalitis may occur.
 After an acute infection the parasite remains in the body in an inactive (encysted) state and can become reactivated if immunity is impaired.

-In patients with impaired immunity (e.g. patients with AIDS) toxoplasmosis can be life-threatening.
+In patients with impaired immunity (for example, drug-induced immunosuppression, HIV/AIDS) toxoplasmosis can be life-threatening.
 The illness is usually caused by reactivation of chronic infection.
 Encephalitis and pneumonitis is common in these patients.

-Congenital toxoplasmosis has a range of clinical presentations, from mild to severe disease.
+Congenital toxoplasmosis is one of the TORCH complex infections and has a range of clinical presentations, from mild to severe disease.
 Symptoms may be present in the newborn period or may not be apparent for many years.
 Infection is more severe if the transmission is in early pregnancy.
-Congenital T. gondii infection can result in miscarriage, stillbirth or neonatal death.
-Most affected newborns are symptom-free at birth; however in 10% there is chorioretinitis with blindness and in 20% there is more generalised disease (e.g. fever, anaemia, jaundice, and enlargement of the liver and spleen) or neurological symptoms (e.g. deafness, seizures, and mental retardation).
+Congenital T. gondii infection can result in miscarriage, stillbirth, or neonatal death.
+Most affected newborns are symptom-free at birth; however 10% have chorioretinitis with blindness and in 20% there is more generalised disease (such as fever, anaemia, jaundice, and enlargement of the liver and spleen) or neurological symptoms (deafness, seizures, and intellectual disability).
 Chorioretinitis and other neurological symptoms may develop later in life.

 Eye disease in toxoplasmosis